 I began reading The Passion Translation (TPT) as an interesting paraphrase and then discovered it is indeed a careful dynamic translation with detailed notes citing the earliest available Aramaic and Hebrew versions as well as the Greek.

 Codex Sinaiticus, a manuscript of the Christian Bible written in the middle of the fourth century, contains the Old Testament translated into Greek and the earliest complete copy of the Christian New Testament.
 The hand-written text is in Greek.

 Take Matthew, for example.
-The TPT Introduction to Matthew’s Gospel says:
+TPT’s Introduction to Matthew’s Gospel says:

 “There continues to be debate over the original language of Matthew’s account.
 In AD 170 Eusebius quoted Irenaeus as saying, “Matthew published his gospel among the Hebrews in their own language, while Peter and Paul in Rome were preaching and founding the church.”

 Irenaeus, a disciple of the apostle John, wrote extensively about Scripture.
 He comments on how Matthew wrote especially for Jewish Christians and Jews.
 Matthew quotes 60 times from the Old Testament.
 He shows how Jesus, the Son of David (a Hebrew Messianic title), fulfilled the Hebrew Scriptures.